nuitrcs/SQL_workshops/intermediate_sql.md

 * [Recap and resources to continue learning](#recap-and-resources-to-continue-learning)
 * [Answers to the exercises](#answers-to-the-exercises)

-This tutorial assumes previous knowledge at the level of the introduction to SQL tutorial available in [this GitHub repository](https://github.com/nuitrcs/SQL_workshops).
+This tutorial assumes previous knowledge at the level of the [introduction to SQL tutorial](https://nuitrcs.github.io/SQL_workshops/intro_sql.html) available in [this GitHub repository](https://github.com/nuitrcs/SQL_workshops).

-## Database for this workshop
+## Database for this tutorial

 We're working with the `hospital` database from [sql-practice.com](https://www.sql-practice.com/).
 You can find the schema (the set of tables, their columns and types, and the relationships between them) in the left side bar > SQL Database > View Schema.